windlite3/ROM-Building/README.md

 4: Open Pull requests And Make A New Pull request

 5: Open A Pull request And Click On Details To See A Building Process in CirrusCI

+Contact Us On Telegram: https://t.me/mrx7014